apereo/java-cas-client/README.md

 Configuration of this parameter is not enough.
 The EhCache configuration needs to enable the replication mechanism through once of its suggested ways.
 A sample of that configuration based on RMI replication can be found here.
 Please note that while the sample is done for a distributed ticket registry implementation, the basic idea and configuration should easily be transferable.

-When loading from the `web.xml`, the Jasig CAS Client relies on a series of default values, one of which being that the cache must be configured in the default location (i.e. `classpath:ehcache.xml`).
+When loading from the `web.xml`, the Apereo CAS Client relies on a series of default values, one of which being that the cache must be configured in the default location (i.e. `classpath:ehcache.xml`).

 ```xml
 <cacheManagerPeerProviderFactory class="net.sf.ehcache.distribution.RMICacheManagerPeerProviderFactory"